Ben Mezrich has always known what kind of story he likes.

 As of April 29, 2026, Mezrich's lasting importance lies in the story form he found and kept refining: one of the central narrative engines of contemporary capitalism and mass entertainment.

-He writes about the moment when technical cleverness turns into social leverage, then into money, then into crisis.
+He writes about the moment when technical cleverness turns into social power, then into money, then into crisis.
 He likes systems that can be gamed and the people audacious enough to game them.
 That preference has made him both commercially durable and critically controversial.

 Ben Mezrich matters because he helped teach readers and viewers how to narrate the age of smart young disruptors.
 He did not make that age.
 He gave it one of its favorite story engines.